riyaddecoder/react-audio-play/README.md

 - `color` (string, optional): The text and icon color of the audio player.
 Default is `#566574`.
 - `sliderColor` (string, optional): The color of the progress slider.
 Default is `#007FFF`.
 - `volumePlacement` (string, optional): Specifies the placement of the volume controls.
 Possible values are `top` and `bottom`.
 Default is `top`.
+- `width` (string, optional): The width of the audio player.
+Use this prop to set the width of the player.
+For example, `"100%"`, `"300px"`, etc.
 - `style` (object, optional): An object containing additional inline styles for the component.

 ## Example with Custom Event Handling